Tributes to ‘beloved’ man, 26, shot dead outside flats as CCTV of suspect released

 The Metropolitan Police renewed its appeal for more information on the murder of Daneche Tison last month by releasing the new pictures.

-The images were captured just moments before Tison was shot outside flats in Queen’s Park in the early hours of the morning.
+The images were captured just moments before Mr Tison was shot outside flats in Queen’s Park in the early hours of the morning.

 They show the man wearing a black long-sleeved jumper or jacket, trousers and white trainers.